riscv-europe/summit-website-development/summit/2024/cfp.md

 Accepted abstracts, slides, and posters will be published on the event page, together with presentations, which will be recorded.
-The Program Committee will ask for the **poster and/or presentation slides three weeks before the event** to confirm the acceptance and give useful input.
+The Program Committee will ask for the **poster and/or presentation slides before the deadline** to confirm the acceptance and give useful input.

 <div class="row justify-content-md-center my-4">
     <button type="button" class="btn btn-lg disabled" style="background-color: var(--riscv-y); border-color: var(--riscv-y); width:50%;">Submission<br/>(coming soon)</button>